-Eventually Minnie's Uncle became the superintendent of three camps, and they were able to move into a bungalow with running hot and cold water, as well as indoor plumbing.
+Eventually, Minnie's uncle became the superintendent of three camps, and they were able to move into a bungalow with running hot and cold water, as well as indoor plumbing.
 This must have seemed like a luxury to Minnie!
 Minnie related the kindness of the woodsmen.
 She relayed to her son, Duane, that they used to bring her back little trinkets and candy when they went into town.
 She fondly remembered the songs they sang and the music they played on guitars and accordions.
 Although Minnie was brought up with love and a strong work ethic, she did not have the opportunity to attend school after 3rd grade.
-Like many children who worked in lumber camps, there were no schools for her out in the woods and her help was needed in the camp.
-The camps closed when Minnie was around 15.
-The lumber company her Uncle worked for went bankrupt.
+Like many children who worked in lumber camps, there were no schools for her out in the remote woods and her help was needed at camp.
+The camps closed when Minnie was around 15 years old.
+The lumber company her uncle worked for went bankrupt.
 This coincided with the Great Depression.

-Minnie then returned briefly to West Virginia, before moving to Curwensville with her Aunt and Uncle.
-She married Leon Test in 1937 and had three children: Joseph, Kenneth and Duane.45
+Minnie then returned briefly to West Virginia, before moving to Curwensville with her aunt and uncle.
+She married Leon Test in 1937 and had three children: Joseph, Kenneth and Duane.52